Buckstone (top left) (by Leonida Caldesi and Co.)

 Alfred Sydney Wigan (1814-1878) was a leading actor and the manager of the Olympic Theatre from 1853 to 1857.
 He was an older brother of Horace Wigan.
 He married the actress, Leonora Pincott, in 1839, and she later appeared as Mrs. Fred Wigan in many productions of the Old Stagers with other actresses from the Olympic Theatre.

-Bedford and Toole (centre)
+Bedford and Toole (centre) (by Southwell Brothers)

 John Lawrence Toole (1832-1906) was a comic actor and farceur.
 He appeared at the Adelphi Theatre from 1858 to 1867, frequently partnering Paul Bedford, whose sedate comic style complemented his more energetic performance.